 - Public or private non-profit local education agencies;

-- Entitles of state, local, municipal, or county government;
+- Entities of state, local, municipal, or county government;

 - Residential camps; and

 - Private nonprofit organizations with 501(c)(3) status.

 An alternative to the SFSP for providing meals to your children in the summer months is the Seamless Summer Option.
 This program is available to local education agencies that already participate in the National School Lunch Program (NSLP) and/or School Breakfast Program (SBP).
 Some school food service authorities feel the Seamless Summer Option better meets their needs and requires less paperwork and monitoring requirements than the SFSP.
 For more information visit the